Towards a More Rigorous Science of Blindspot Discovery in Image Classification Models: Discussion

 One important observed difference is that even with more lenient thresholds for blindspot precision and recall, all BDMs have a much lower average discovery rate on real data (Table \ref{tab:coco-overall}) than on synthetic data (Table \ref{tab:overall}).
 Thus, we caution researchers away from interpreting the raw values of metrics such as DR on \evaln{} as an accurate representation of \bdm{} DR on a more realistic or complex image dataset.
 Another observed difference is the relative performance of Domino and Spotlight.
 Our ablation experiments in Appendix \ref{apdx:rep-ablation} show that this performance difference is partly due to Domino's use of a CLIP embedding.
 We hypothesize that using CLIP is better suited to the COCO dataset, as COCO contains photographs that are likely more similar to CLIP's training dataset than synthetic images \citep{radford2021learning}.

 Despite these two differences, more broadly we observe that the majority of our experimental findings from \evaln{} also hold on real data.
-Using \evaln{}, we found that \bdm{} performance degrades in settings with multiple induced blindspots, that \bdm{}s are less effective at finding more-specific blindspots, and that \methodn{} achieves performance competitive with \bdm{}s from past work.
 These results provide evidence that scientific findings from \evaln{} about the factors that influence \bdm{} performance may generalize to a wider range of more realistic settings.

 Our finding that several factors influence \bdm{} performance has significant implications for \bdm{} developers and users.
 As one example, we observed that \emph{\bdm{}s are less effective for models with a greater number of induced blindspots} in both the synthetic and real data experiments.
-This result is significant because past benchmarks such as \citet{eyuboglu2022domino} only evaluate \bdm{}s using models with a single induced blindspot, and may result in overly optimistic conclusions about \bdm{} performance. \citet{li2022whac} further motivates the importance of discovering multiple blindspots.
-They show that techniques that fix only a single blindspot often \emph{worsen} model performance on other blindspots.
-Their work is a cautionary example of how failing to discover an important blindspot can have negative consequences in practice, as practitioners who take action to address one blindspot may inadvertently worsen performance on other blindspots that they are unaware of.
+This result is significant because past benchmarks such as \citet{eyuboglu2022domino} only evaluate \bdm{}s using models with a single induced blindspot, and may result in overly optimistic conclusions about \bdm{} performance.
+Further, \citet{li2022whac, li2022discover} show that techniques that fix only a single blindspot often \emph{worsen} model performance on other blindspots.
+This work is a cautionary example of how failing to discover an important blindspot can have negative consequences in practice, as practitioners who take action to address one blindspot may inadvertently worsen performance on other blindspots that they are unaware of.